 3 – Trofast Storage Container – Online you can buy this with plastic, white storage containers for $80.99.
 We got it without the storage containers because we wanted colored ones.

-Free LEGO Labels
+Printable LEGO Labels

 I created these labels initially in Cricut Design Space.
 However, since I uploaded my own fonts and images, I can’t share directly to the Design Space file.